Free Multi-Member LLC Operating Agreement Templates (U.S.)

 • The basic details of the entity including the company name, state of incorporation, and the founding date

-• A Statement of Intent for confirming the operating Agreement conforms with state laws and indicating that the LLC will be formally established once the required documents are submitted to the state.
+• A Statement of Intent for confirming the Agreement conforms with state laws and indicating that the LLC will be formally established once the required documents are submitted to the state.

 • The nature and purpose of the business and a statement to cover possible changes in the future, e.g., “and for any other lawful purposes.”